Filochet/secbench/doc/tutorials/acquisition_and_storage.md

 dut = Dut()
 ```

 We generate some inputs for the acquisitions.
-Rembember that the DUT processes 16-bytes plaintexts in our example.
+Remember that the DUT processes 16-bytes plaintexts in our example.

 ```{code-cell} ipython3
 pts = np.random.randint(0, 256, size=(total_size, 16), dtype=np.uint8)